Neveh-CS/class-setup/README.md

   * Install the extensions we will need for Python into vscode from [here](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack)

 ## Setting up virtual environments
+#### Virtual environments are used to prevent packages you are installing into your python project from installing onto your whole system

 * ## For Mac/Linux users
   * Install virtualenv `python3 -m pip install --user virtualenv`